Jesus of Nazareth: From the Baptism in the Jordan to the Transfiguration: Reviews

-Speaking with the National Catholic Register, Jewish scholar Géza Vermes was also critical of Benedict's book, accusing the Pope of being ignorant of the recent developments of New Testament scholarship.
-The Pope was defended against such accusations by Swiss Roman Catholic Cardinal Georges Cottier on the same publication.
+Speaking with the National Catholic Reporter, Jewish scholar Géza Vermes was also critical of Benedict's book, accusing the Pope of being ignorant of the recent developments of New Testament scholarship.
+The Pope was defended against such accusations by Cardinal Georges Cottier on the same publication.

 British agnostic scholar Maurice Casey was also critical toward the book: in his work Jesus of Nazareth: An Independent Historian's Account of His Life and Teaching, Casey criticized the Pope for relying too much on the Gospel of John and notes that if such a book was written by a New Testament scholar, it would have attracted much less attention.

 In Germany, criticism also came from skeptical scholar Gerd Lüdemann, while the book was praised by conservative scholar Klaus Berger.